 Crossing a river

-On the western side the road follows the Taramakau River.
+On the west side of the Southern Alps the road follows the Taramakau River:

 Taramakau River stone blocks have red stuff growing on them.
-It’s a kind of moss that comes in other strong colours too.
+It’s a kind of moss that comes in other strong colours as well.

 Christchurch to Greymouth: a scary bridge

-This is one of the scariest bridges we had to drive on in New Zealand, a combined train and car bridge.
+In Greymouth we saw one of the scariest bridges we had to drive on in New Zealand, a combined train and car traffic bridge.

-The journey will continue in my next post on the South Island West Coast.
-The post will show you the attractions and the beautiful scenery of West Coast.
-And from West Coast the journey will continue to the Central Lakes.
+Our journey will continue in the next post.
+The post is about our drive down the South Island West Coast.
+We will look at the attractions and nature wonders of the West Coast, from where the journey will continue inland, to Mount Aspiring National Park and the Central Lakes.

 More on New Zealand Travel